 Creating the Right Reporting Culture

-As the competent person within your organisation, it’s essential to clearly communicate that reporting accidents and near misses is expected, supported, and valued.
-This starts at the top.
+It’s essential for employers and business owners to clearly communicate to their employees that reporting accidents and near misses is expected, supported, and valued.
 Health and safety culture is directly influenced by how directors and senior management respond to incidents:

-When employees see that reporting leads to positive change, not finger-pointing, trust builds, and reporting rates improve.
+When employees see that reporting leads to positive change, trust builds, and reporting rates improve.

 Investigation Is About Learning, Not Blame